English Literature and Spanish BA (Hons) – 2022 entry

 BA (Hons) UCAS:

 4 years with professional training

 Why choose this course

-Our English Literature and Spanish programme is innovative and interdisciplinary, allowing you to develop a high level of literary, linguistic and cultural competence.
+Our BA (Hons) English Literature and Spanish course is innovative and interdisciplinary, allowing you to develop a high level of literary, linguistic and cultural competence.

 What you will study